 1896, March 25 – Cornwall Street Railway was repealed in favour of a newly incorporated company, the Cornwall Electric Street Railway, having the same purpose only using electrically powered street cars instead of horse drawn ones.

-1896, June 30 – Cornwall Electric Street Railway opened with lines running on Pitt Street from 9th to Water; 2nd from Cumberland to Marlborough; Marlborough from 2nd to Water/Montreal; and Water from Pitt to Marlborough and on Montreal to St. Lawrence Park on Gillespie Point.
+1896, June 30 – Cornwall Electric Street Ry opened with lines running along the Grand Trunk from a connection to the station yard to Pitt Street, down Pitt Street to Water Street; then Water which becomes Montreal Road to the St. Lawrence Park on Gillespie Point.
 A Belt Line running north on Marlborough Street to 2nd Street East then westward to Pitt.
 There was also trackage from the car barns, which were on the north side of Water Street between Pitt and Sydney Streets, to businesses on the south side of 1st Street.
 The company had purchased four new street cars from Peterborough and were numbered 5 through 8 and were in vermilion paint.

-1896, October- Cornwall Electric Street Railway opened on 3rd Street West from Pitt Street to the Victoria Arena, which was between Pitt and Augustus Streets.
+1896, October- Cornwall Electric Street Ry opened a spur on 3rd Street West from Pitt Street to the Victoria Arena, which was between Pitt and Augustus streets.

-1896, November 26 – Cornwall Electric Street Railway opened on 2nd Street West from Pitt Street to Brookdale Avenue and entered the yard of the Toronto Paper Mill.
+1896, November 26 – Cornwall Electric Street Ry opened on 2nd Street West from Pitt Street to Brookdale Avenue and along 2nd to enter the yard of the Toronto Paper Mill.
 Also opened was a line on Marlborough Street from Water Street/Montreal Road to William Street, along that street to the Canada Cotton Mill.

-1897 – Cornwall Electric Street Railway purchased two new street cars from Peterborough, numbered 9 and 10.
+1897 – Cornwall Electric Street Ry purchased two new street cars from Peterborough, numbered 9 and 10.

-1897, July 28 – the Cornwall Bridge Company created to build the south channel bridge that will link the New York & Ottawa Railroad with the Ottawa & New York, as well as the Racquette River crossing.
+1897, July 28 – the Cornwall Bridge Company created to build the south channel bridge that will link the New York & Ottawa Railroad with the Ottawa & New York Ry, as well as the Racquette River crossing.

-1898, June 13 – The Ottawa & New York was purchased by the New York & Ottawa and dropped “The” from their title.
+1898, June 13 – The Ottawa & New York Ry was purchased by the New York & Ottawa RR and dropped “The” from their title.

-1898, July 29 – the Ottawa & New York opened from Cornwall to Ottawa having trackage rights over the Montreal & Ottawa at Hurdman to their freight yard.
+1898, July 29 – the Ottawa & New York Ry opened from Cornwall to Ottawa having trackage rights over the Montreal & Ottawa Railway at Hurdman to their freight yard.
 The Cornwall station was on the north side of 2nd Street West between Hoople Avenue and Hickory Street.
-Cornwall Electric Street Railway opened a section of track that looped around the Toronto Paper Mill and Smithville to the new rail yard so that they could reach the station grounds as well as had a wye on the east side of the bridge crossing that continued under it and ended along the Cornwall Canal at Frontenac Street where Frontenac Oil Refineries was.
+Cornwall Electric Street Ry opened a section of track that looped around the Toronto Paper Mill and Smithville to the new rail yard so that they could reach the station grounds as well as had a wye on the east side of the bridge crossing that continued under it and ended along the Cornwall Canal at Frontenac Street where Frontenac Oil Refineries was.

 1898, September 6 – pier 2 of the South Ottawa & New York Railway Bridge collapsed bringing down the two American trusses and killing 15 workers.
 This is Cornwall’s worst disaster to include loss of life.